-The FASB issued an accounting standards update ("ASU") on August 15, 2018 that will result in significant changes to the accounting for long-duration insurance contracts, including a requirement for all guarantees associated with our variable annuity business to be measured at fair value.
-The Company is evaluating the new guidance and therefore is unable to estimate the impact to its financial statements.
-The ASU will have a significant impact on our results of operations, including our net income, and at current market interest rate levels could ultimately result in a material decrease in our stockholders' equity.
+The FASB issued an accounting standards update ("ASU"), effective January 1, 2023, that will result in significant changes to the accounting for long-duration insurance contracts, including a requirement that all variable annuity guarantees be considered market risk benefits and measured at fair value.
+The Company is evaluating the new guidance and therefore is unable to estimate the impact on its financial statements.
+The ASU will have a significant impact on our results of operations, including our net income, and at current market interest rate levels would ultimately result in a material decrease in our stockholders' equity.